CesMon/MCMLSAMPLES/guide_ML_samples_.md

 ### Examples for CMS 2012 data
-#### How to produce ML samples with tracker hits
+#### How to run ML samples with tracker hits

 We will produce these events in four steps.
-First we perform the simulation up to the *SIM* step, then another intermedite step up to the HLT simulation, then the reconstruction, and then finaly use a tipe ED to extract the information.
+First we perform the simulation up to the *SIM* step, then another step up to the *HLT* simulation, then up to the reconstruction *RECO*, and then finaly extract information from a CMS root file type EDM  by an EDAnalyzer in *NTUPLE* format.

 To start, first create a [VM](http://opendata.cern.ch/record/252 "CMS Open Data Portal") from the CMS Open Data website.